Geocortex Workflow Help

 Click in the design area to close the Deployment panel.

-The next time you open the Toolbox, it will be filtered to show only activities that run in the environments you selected.
+The Toolbox is filtered to show only activities that run in the environments you selected.

 Step 3: Build the workflow